JoshMJohnson/Portfolio-Josh-Johnson/Chess/README.md

 <!-- instruction section -->
 <h2 align='center'>:scroll: Instructions of how to run program :scroll:</h2>

     1.)
-The driver file is the python file named Display.
-Run Display.py to open up the GUI (Graphical User Interface)
+Run the executable file named Chess.
+This will bring up the GUI (Graphical User Interface) for the game

     2.)
 Enjoy playing Chess
 ---